credentials/irma_mobile/README.md

   Then you have a too new version of the Android NDK (>=r16), see here: https://github.com/golang/go/issues/22766

   You can workaround this by including `string.h` in the following file: `$GOPATH/src/golang.org/x/mobile/bind/java/seq_android.c.support`
-- If you get this error during running in debug mode:
+- If you get this error during running on Android in debug mode:

   ```
   adb server version (36) doesn't match this client (39); killing...